Lecture 1 of 3

 Overview

-This lecture cuts through the hype and jargon to give you a clear understanding of this technology—where it came from, how it works, and what it can (and can't) do.
+Large Language Models like ChatGPT have captured the world's attention, but what actually are they?
+This lecture cuts through the hype and jargon to give you a clear understanding of the technology—where it came from, how it works, and what it can (and can't) do.

-How LLMs Work
+How Neural Networks Work

 Live Demonstrations

-Practical Tips
+Practical Tips for Using AI

 No Prerequisites